jan1na/TicTacToeAssembler/README.md

 ## Game with 1 Player

-I programmed another assembler file, which allows to play TicTacToe on your own against an "AI".
+I programmed another assembler file, which allows to play TicTacToe on your own against an rule-based AI.
 This AI is based on rules to make the best desicions for each case (I hope I did not forget a case).
 It is the `tictactoe2.s` file which can be compiled using:
 ```bash
 make ai
 ```